Museum of Contemporary Art

 Established in 1979, MOCA is the only independent, artist-founded museum in Los Angeles dedicated solely to collecting and exhibiting contemporary art.
 MOCA houses one of the most compelling collections of contemporary art in the world, comprising roughly 7000 objects, and has a diverse history of ground-breaking, historically-significant exhibitions.
 MOCA is committed to the collection, presentation, and interpretation of art created after 1940, in all media, and to preserving that work for future generations.
 It provides leadership in the field by identifying and presenting the most significant and challenging art of our time, actively supporting the creation of new work, and producing original scholarship.

 With two distinct venues in Los Angeles—MOCA Grand Avenue, and The Geffen Contemporary at MOCA—and Michael Heizer’s seminal artwork Double Negative (1969-70) in the Nevada desert, MOCA engages audiences through an ambitious program of exhibitions, educational programs, and publishing.
 In 2013, MOCA successfully completed an unprecedented endowment campaign to bring its endowment to over $100 million and it now stands at over $125 million.
-The annual budget is currently $19.5 million.
-In 2018, visionary museum leader, Klaus Beisenbach was appointed Director of MOCA.
+The FY20 budget was $19.5 million (pre-COVID).
+In 2018, visionary museum leader, Klaus Biesenbach was appointed Director of MOCA.
 For further information, please visit MOCA’s website at www.moca.org.

 WE ARE A MUSEUM.